Music-Utils/MD-Scrobbler/README.md

-# Minidisc-Scrobbler
+# MD-Remote-RE
-A Minidisc accessory designed to enable last.fm integration
+A Minidisc accessory designed to enable last.fm and discord integration